slegr/doordog/README.md

 ## General info
 DoorDog is a boilerplate project for an event entrance/exit scan.
 It currently supports 13.56M RFID/NFC readers and tags.
 It is built on python 3.8 and uses wxpython as GUI.
+In other words, DoorDog is a basic autonomous service waiting to scan new tags and post to a specific URL where the data will be stored and processed.
+The request response then determine audio and visual feedback to participants via the GUI.

 ## Requirements
 - Debian like environment (Ubuntu, Raspbian, etc.)